THE WEBBER RESEARCH LIBRARY

 The John Ferdinand Webber Archive

 The archival record of John Ferdinand Webber and Silvia Hector Webber remains in development.
-While foundational documents have been identified and verified, several substantive areas require further historical investigation.
-The following priorities guide continued scholarly inquiry.
+While foundational documents have been identified and verified, several areas require further historical investigation.

 -